Nixie (folklore): Nordic folklore

-The Nordic nixies (nøkke, nøkk, näck; nykur, nykur; näkki, näkk) are male water spirits who plays enchanted songs on instruments, luring women and children to drown in lakes or streams.
+The Nordic nixies (nøkke, nøkk, näck; nykur, nykur; näkki) are male water spirits who play enchanted songs on instruments, luring women and children to drown in lakes or streams.
 Such can also drown people directly by dragging them down into water (compare brunnsgubben, "the well man", from Sweden and Finland, and the Sami rávga).
 However, not all of these spirits were necessarily malevolent; many stories indicate at the very least that nixies were entirely harmless to their audience and attracted not only women and children but men as well with their sweet songs.
 Stories also exist wherein the spirit agrees to live with a human who had fallen in love with him.
 Still, many of these stories ended with the nixie returning to his home, usually a nearby waterfall or brook.
 The nixie were said to grow despondent unless they had free, regular contact with a water source.

 Näcken ("The Nixie") by Johan Tirén (1853–1911), featuring a young boy learning violin from The Nixie in the waterfall.

 The Norwegian Fossegrim or Grim, Swedish Näcken ("The Nixie") or Strömkarlen, is a related powerful figure, a powerful nature spirit, who, if properly approached, will teach a musician to play so adeptly "that the trees dance and waterfalls stop at his music".

 It is difficult to describe the appearance of the nix, as one of his central attributes was thought to be shapeshifting.
 Perhaps he did not have any true shape.
 He could show himself as a man playing the violin in brooks and waterfalls (though often imagined as fair and naked today, in folklore, he was more frequently described as wearing more or less elegant clothing) but also could appear to be treasure or various floating objects, or as an animal—most commonly in the form of a "brook horse" (see below).
 The modern Scandinavian names are derived from nykr, meaning "river horse".
 Thus, it is likely that the figure of the brook horse preceded the personification of the nix as the "man in the rapids".
 Fossegrim and derivatives were almost always portrayed as gorgeous young men whose clothing (or lack thereof) varied widely from story to story.